nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 * 2d.
 Amigos detects that the requested friend has no logs to be edited.
     * 2d1.
-Amigos clears the input and notifies the user that this friend has no logs to be edited.
+Amigos throws an error message saying that the log does not exist.

   Use case ends.